PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_walk.md

  - Run.
 The background average duration of each run (`time_exp`) is a variable of interst.
 When the cell senses concentration change, the cell changes the expected run duration (`exp_run_time`).
 The duration of each run follows an exponential distribution with mean = `exp_run_time`.
  - Tumble.
 The duration of cell tumble follows an exponential distribution with mean 0.1s[^Saragosti2012].
 When it tumbles, we assume it only changes the orientation for the next run but doesn't move in space.
 The degree of reorientation has a mean of 68° and standard deviation of 36°[^Berg1972].
  - Response.
 As we've seen in the BNG model, the cell can respond to the gradient change within 0.5 seconds.
 In this model, we allow cells to re-measure the concentration after it runs for 0.5 seconds.
  - Gradient.
-We model an exponential gradient centered at [1200, 1200] with a concentration of 10^8.5.
+We model an exponential gradient centered at [1500, 1500] with a concentration of 10^8.
 All cells start at [0, 0], which has a concentration of 10^2.
 The receptors saturate at a concentration of 10^8.
  - Performance.
 The closer to the center of the gradient the better.
-We could say the cell successfully reaches the target if at the end of the simulation it is at a position with concentration >= 10^8.

  Please makes sure have dependencies installed:
  - [Jupyter Notebook](https://jupyter.org/index.html)